 - You can name the endowment for your family, your business or to honour a loved one.

-> Download our brochure on Perpetual Foundation Endowment Fund
+> Download our brochure on Perpetual Foundation Endowments.

-> If you have an existing Perpetual Foundation endowment and would like to update your preferred grant recipient or recipients, please download the Perpetual Foundation Grant Recommendation form
+> If you have an existing Perpetual Foundation endowment and would like to update your preferred grant recipient or recipients, please download the Perpetual Grant Recommendation form.

 Philanthropy can be effective both during your lifetime and beyond.
 Some people like to witness the impact of their philanthropy while others prefer to leave a legacy through their will.